 Aperture 214 - Spring 2014

-Out of stock
+Out of Stock.

-a new terrain of image making.
+How socially minded storytellers adapt to a new terrain of image making.

 The ground for documentary storytellers has radically shifted over the last decade.
 How can socially-minded storytellers adapt to this new terrain?
 Created in conjunction with Magnum Foundation and guest editor Susan Meiselas, this edition of Aperture, “Documentary, Expanded,” explores a cross-section of critical questions for practicing documentarians today, when the old models for producing and disseminating work have disappeared.

 Meiselas, in an interview with Chris Boot, Aperture’s executive director, discusses the need for photographers to adapt and embrace new technologies, tools, and strategies; Ariella Azoulay, in conversation with Creative Time’s Nato Thompson, reflects on the important role of collaborative ways of working in the history of photography; Ethan Zuckerman considers the benefits and pitfalls of citizen journalism and image aggregation, while Lev Manovich presents his work with big data and social-media visualization.
 The essay section is rounded out by additional pieces by photojournalism experts Fred Ritchin and Stephen Mayes, and a dialogue between artist Hito Steyerl and theorist Thomas Keenan.